gedisha/printf/README.md

 First alx group project "printf"
-This group project is done by Zikora Okafor and Gedisha Katola.
+This group project is done by  Fadel Abahazem and Gedisha Katola.